-Employers can support breastfeeding mothers in a variety of ways: providing a clean, private place for pumping, designating available refrigerator space for the storage of pumped milk and offering flexible breaks throughout the day are just a few.
-Time allotted for mothers to express their milk doesn’t always fit into a set lunch period or 15 minute break time.
-Allowing a mother to leave her workspace when she determines the need to pump is the ideal situation.
+Employers can support breastfeeding parents in a variety of ways: providing a clean, private place for pumping, designating available refrigerator space for the storage of pumped milk and offering flexible breaks throughout the day are just a few.
+Time allotted for parents to express their milk doesn’t always fit into a set lunch period or 15 minute break time.
+Allowing an employee to leave their workspace when they determine the need to pump is the ideal situation.
 If approached from a health standpoint, employers will greatly benefit from having a workplace that supports breastfeeding.
-Babies of breastfeed mothers tend to have fewer illnesses, which translates to fewer days of work missed by mom.
+Babies of breastfeed mothers tend to have fewer illnesses, which translates to fewer days of work missed by employees.

-Returning to work after being at home with her baby is a stressful time for new mothers.
-One way to help reduce that stress is to have an employer that provides acceptable space and time for a mother to express her milk.
+Returning to work after being at home is a stressful time for many new parents.
+One way to help reduce that stress is to be prepared.
 For more information on pumping and working rights, visit:

 To find out more, call the Breastfeeding Center of Pittsburgh at (412) 246-4726.

 Wendy Eson is an International Board Certified Lactation Consultant and the Manager of the Breastfeeding Center.